A modular construction of type theories: Examples of sub-theories of the theory

 \begin{thm} Let $\cL$ be a language and $A_1, ..., A_n \vdash B$ be a sequent of minimal predicate logic in $\cL$.
 Let $\Gamma_\cL$ containing for each constant $f$ of $\cL$ a constant $f$ of type $\I \ra \dots \ra \I \ra \I$ and for each predicate symbol $P$ of $\cL$ a constant $P$ of type $\I \ra \dots \ra \I \ra \Prop$.
 Let $\Delta$ be a context containing for each variable $x$ free in $A_1, ..., A_n \vdash B$, a variable $x$ of type $\I$.
 Let $\Delta'$ be a context containing, for each hypothesis $A_i$, a variable $a_i$ of type $\Prf~A_i$.

-Then, the sequent $A_1, ..., A_n \vdash B$ has a proof in minimal logic, if and only if there exists a \lpr{} term $\pi$ such that $\Gamma_\cL, \Delta, \Delta' \vdash_{\cR_M,\Sigma_M} \pi : \Prf~B$. \end{thm}
+Then, the sequent $A_1, ..., A_n \vdash B$ has a proof in minimal logic, if and only if there exists a \lpr{} term $\pi$ such that $\Gamma_\cL, \Delta, \Delta' \vdash_{\Sigma_\cM,\cR_\cM} \pi : \Prf~B$. \end{thm}

-\begin{proof} The direct sense is a trivial induction on the structure of the proof.
+\begin{proof} The left-to-right implication is a trivial induction on the structure of the proof.

-For the converse, we consider an irreducible term $\pi$ of type $\Prf~B$ and we prove, by induction on $\pi$, that the sequent $A_1, ..., A_n \vdash B$ has a proof in minimal logic.
+For the converse, it is enough to consider an irreducible term $\pi$ of type $\Prf~B$ since one can prove that $\lra_{\beta\cR_\cM}$ terminates, by applying \cite{blanqui19fscd} for instance.
+We then prove, by induction on $\pi$, that the sequent $A_1, ..., A_n \vdash B$ has a proof in minimal logic.
 As $\pi$ has the type $\Prf~B$, it is neither a sort, nor a product, thus it is either an abstraction or a term of the form $z~\rho_1~...~\rho_p$.

 \begin{itemize} \item If $\pi$ is an abstraction then $\Prf~B$ is equivalent to a product.
 Hence, $B$ either has the form $C \imp D$ or $\fa~\iota~\tabs{x}{\I}{D}$.
 In the first case $\pi = \tabs{x}{\Prf~C}{\pi'}$ and $\pi'$ is a term of type $\Prf~D$ in $\Gamma_\cL, \Delta, \Delta', x:\Prf~C$.
 By induction hypothesis, the sequent $A_1, ..., A_n, C \vdash D$ has a proof and so does the sequent $A_1, ..., A_n \vdash C \imp D$.
 In the second $\pi = \tabs{x}{\I}{\pi'}$ and $\pi'$ is a term of type $\Prf~D$ in $\Gamma_\cL, \Delta, x:\I, \Delta'$.
 By induction hypothesis, the sequent $A_1, ..., A_n \vdash D$ has a proof and so does the sequent $A_1, ..., A_n \vdash \fa~\iota~ \tabs{x}{\I}{D}$.